smartdevicelink/sdl_core_guides/docs/Feature Documentation/index.md

 ## SDL Core Feature Documentation

-Here you will find guides on how to use different features of the SDL Core application.
+Here you will find guides on how to use different features of SDL Core.

 Table of Contents: